2026 FAWC Summer Workshop Scholarships

 View the RFI for Space for Creative Enterprise in Downtown

-The Mayor’s Office of Arts and Culture and the Boston Art Commission believe that public art is any artwork installed in publicly accessible spaces where they can be experienced by everyone for free.
-In order to install art on public property, you will need approval from the Boston Art Commission and the department that owns the site.
+Interested in exhibiting art on City of Boston property?
+The Mayor’s Office of Arts and Culture and the Boston Art Commission believe that public art is any artwork installed in publicly accessible spaces where they can be experienced by all for free.

-Please check out our website to see calls to artists and other opportunities!
-This form is not an application for funding but there are a couple of different options for finding funding through the city.
-You can also apply for the Opportunity Fund.
+To explore current calls to artists and other opportunities, visit our website here.
+Please note that this form is not an application for funding but there are a couple of different options for finding funding through the City.

 Artist Housing Certification Guidelines